Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/addons/ninepatchbutton/README.md

 ## Got Any Feedback?
-If you have any feedback, be it a bug report, a suggestion, or a feature request, feel free to [open an Issue](https://github.com/Jurubu-Entertainment/Nine-Patch-Button-for-Godot-3.x/issues) on GitHub.
-All we ask is that you try to label your issue suitably with the provided labels and that you try to prevent posting an issue about a topic that an issue already exists for, although it's fine if you don't.
-If an issue about a specific topic already exists, or the topic is already mentioned in the README's "Future Plans" section, please do not create a new issue (although you may post a comment to an older issue about that topic if such an issue already exists).
+If you have any feedback, be it a bug report, a suggestion, or a feature request, feel free to [open an issue](https://github.com/Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/issues) on GitHub.
+All we ask is that you try to label your issues suitably with the provided labels and that you try to prevent posting an issue about a topic that an issue already exists for.
+If an issue about a specific topic already exists, please do not create a new issue (although you may post a comment to an older issue about that topic if such an issue already exists).
 We will greatly appreciate any kind of constructive feedback you can give us.

 ## Links
-- The plugin's Asset Library web page: https://godotengine.org/asset-library/asset/1243 - *Note that it takes time before any update or change goes through on the Asset Library.
-Check [here](https://github.com/Jurubu-Entertainment/Nine-Patch-Button-for-Godot-3.x/releases/latest) for the latest version before you check on the Asset Library.*
+- The plugin's Asset Library page: https://godotengine.org/asset-library/asset/1243 (*Note that it takes time before any update or change goes through on the Asset Library.
+Check [here](https://github.com/Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/releases/latest) for the latest version of the plugin before you check on the Asset Library.*)

 ## Future Plans
-- Fix the button press not being cancelled when moving the mouse cursor outside the button while it is still being pressed down, if the `Keep Pressed Outside` property is set to *false*.
+- Fix the button press not being cancelled when moving the mouse cursor outside the button while it is still being pressed down and the `Keep Pressed Outside` property is set to *false*.
 - Fix the instanced Button becoming visible on the duplicated NinePatchButton while in the editor if you Duplicate (shortcut: Control + D) a NinePatchButton.
 Note that it is still invisible while running the scene, but according to its code it shouldn't be visible in the editor under any circumstances while the `flat` variable is true, which it is.
 - Add a larger icon with a size of 64x64, 128x128, or 256x256 for use as the icon for the plugin on the Asset Library and the icon for the plugin's Demo Project.
 - Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button (by default the click mask is rectangular, and with a texture that is, say, circular, the click mask will not line up as it should with the texture of the button).